Joanne-Nguy/Joanne-Nguy.github.io/_scheduled/2025-04-14-whiskey-brown-butter.md

 7. Immediately take off heat.

 ##### Prepare Infusion
+**Hands-on**: 5 mins| **Incubation**: 24 h
 1. Add whiskey and hot brown butter to a glass jar.
 Use a funnel if needed.
 2. Swirl contents to mix.
-3. Leave on the counter for up to 24 h to allow contents to infuse.
+3. Leave on the counter for up to 12 h to allow contents to infuse.
 Swirl contents every hour or so to mix.
 4. Solid butter will separate from the whiskey.
-Allow contents to separate further by placing the jar in the freezer for over 4 h.
+Allow contents to separate further by placing the jar in the freezer for at least 4 h.

 ##### Separate Infused Butter
+**Hands-on**: 15 mins
 1. Take jar out of the freezer and allow butter to soften, about 15 mins.
 2. Place a funnel over a new jar.
 Line the funnel with 2 layers of cheesecloth.
 3. Pour the infusion through the funnel.
 Butter solids will be filtered by the cheesecloth.